aertslab/arboreto/docs/user/index.rst

 Running with a custom dask Client
 ---------------------------------

+Arboretum uses `Dask.distributed`_ to parallelize its workloads.
 When the user doesn't specify a dask distributed Client_ explicitly, Arboretum will create a LocalCluster_ and a Client_ pointing to it.

 Alternatively, you can create and configure your own Client_ instance and pass it on to Arboretum.
 Situations where this is useful include: